Parent/Student Frequently Asked Questions

 Will these credits transfer to other colleges?

 Stark State College is fully accredited by the North Central Association of Colleges and Secondary Schools.
 Completed coursework is fully transferrable to other Ohio state assisted colleges and universities and most private schools.
 When you arrive at a college or university, you will have to choose a major.
 Different majors have different course requirements.
-Your Dual Enrollment course will apply to your major if it is a course requirement.
+Your College credit plus course will apply to your major if it is a course requirement.
 See OTM and TAG designations.

 When I’ve graduated from high school, do I have to reapply to Stark State to be admitted?